Online Trauma Therapy in Chicago & Throughout Illinois

 • Trauma-informed — we work with your nervous system, not against it

-Our work may include:
+Therapy may include:

-• Cognitive Behavioral Therapy (CBT) to explore trauma-shaped beliefs with compassion
+• Cognitive Behavioral Therapy (CBT)

-• Mindfulness and grounding tools to support regulation and safety
+• mindfulness and grounding tools

 Woman sitting on the floor with a laptop in her lap and a couch behind her during an online therapy session, representing virtual mental health support in Chicago and Illinois.